Written By John VanDerLaan

 What We Don't Like

-There aren't very many surf fishing rods that break down into 4 pieces.
-This Okuma Voyager is a good quality rod that will allow you to be much more mobile in planning fishing trips away from your usual fishing spots.
+The Okuma Voyager is the best 4 piece travel surf rod that we have tested.
+It is a good quality rod that will allow you to be much more mobile in planning fishing trips away from your usual fishing spots.
 We haven't found a better portable surf rod than this one.

 Things to Consider When Buying a Surf Fishing Rod